alxstrom/Berlin-housing-prices-and-venues/README.md

-# Coursera_Capstone
+# Coursera Capstone
-This repository was created for the Coursera Capstone Project on Data Science with Python
+Coursera Capstone Project on IBM Data Science with Python about housing prices, demographic structures and venues in Berlin, Germany.